-Author- Daniel Rothenberg – Sports Chiro and Master’s Exercise Science (2019)
+Author- Daniel Rothenberg – Sports Chiropractor and Master’s Exercise Science (2019).
+West End Sports Chiropractic

 Returning to exercise after injury or persistent pain can be a difficult process.
 For some, exercise may re-aggravate old symptoms, for others there may be a degree of reluctancy due to the fear of re-injury.
 For others it may be easy, with no hiccups when returning to activity.
 Below are a few things to think about when resuming exercise after injury.